OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/scene-variables/SceneVariables.md

       <b>Int</b>
       <br>
       default: 2
-      <p class="scene-class-comments">This setting specifies the number of quality steps, which refers to the internal sampling iteration count between checkpoint file writes.
+      <p class="scene-class-comments">Specifies the number of quality steps, which refers to the internal sampling iteration count between checkpoint file writes.
 The value must be equal to or greater than 1.
 In the case of uniform sampling, this number of steps is equivalent to the pixel sampling steps for each pixel.
 For example, if you set quality steps to 2, a checkpoint file will be created every time each pixel's sample count exceeds 2, 4, 6, 8, 10, and so on.
 In the case of adaptive sampling, this number of steps is equivalent to the internal adaptive sampling iteration steps.
 A recommended number falls within the range of 1 to 3.
 For example, if you set the value to 2, a checkpoint file will be created after finishing every 2 adaptive sampling passes.
 A larger value will conduct more rendering passes before writing a file.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.images data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.videos data=site.data.user-reference.scene-objects.scene-variables.SceneVariables-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.scene-variables.SceneVariables.attributes.checkpoint_quality_steps.links heading=4-%}